teresagarcia/my-korean-romanizer/README.md

 # my-korean-romanizer
-Custom Korean romanizer based on Revised Romanization of Korean
+Custom Korean romanizer based on the Revised Romanization of Korean.